Quick Facts | Answer |

 - A duplex where the owner resides in one of the units as their primary residence

 Occasionally, a city’s rent stabilization ordinance conflicts with the state rent control laws.
-If a city’s rent control law conflicts with state law, the city law will prevail if it was enacted prior to September 1, 2019 and/or the law offers greater protection to tenants.
+If a city’s rent control law conflicts with state law, the city law will prevail if it was enacted before September 1, 2019, and the law offers greater protection to tenants.

 Some cities provide resources to understand local rent control and determine if your residence is protected by rent control.
 For example, if you live in Los Angeles, you can check to see if your home is protected by city rent control laws.
 Enter your address in the city’s parcel map and look under the Housing tab.